-Jamaica and Spain, that is smoke and alcohol.
-She plunged into the tub and he is with her.
-Everything as before, then he sees signs and senses that it happened again.
-As if the temperature suddenly plunges, the two stop talking.
-Once again, he says nothing, he doesn’t disclose what he thinks, proud as her, wounded by that ostentatious indifference.
-It was all right, and now it’s over.
+Jamaica and Spain – smoke and alcohol.
+She takes a bath he is with her.
+Everything is fine, but he sees the tell-tail signs and senses that it has happened again.
+As if the temperature has suddenly plunged, the two stop talking.
+Once again, he says nothing; he doesn’t disclose what he thinks.
+He’s as proud as she is, wounded by the deliberate show of indifference.
+It was all right, but now it’s over.
 Who’s hurting who now?

-It is a story of proud love.
-It is the flow of consciousness of a girl who tightens her fears into her heart and is unable to apologize.
+It is a story of pride.
+It is the stream of consciousness of a girl who keeps her fears locked away and is unable to apologise.
 But she’s asking to be loved.
-The words we don’t say are often the most important, the phrases that are stuck between the heart and the throat, the hardest to express.
+The words we don’t say are often the most important; the phrases that are stuck between the heart and the throat, are often the hardest to express.

-Even if I can’t pronounce them, the lyrics seems to tell us, please understand.
-Even if I can’t apologize, forgive me.
-I am also the one who chases you, asking to stay together; the one who smiles when you make those plans; the one who is probably afraid of being better.
+Even if I can’t say what I should, the lyrics seems to say, please understand.
+Even if I can’t apologise, forgive me.
+I am also the one who pursues you, asking that we stay together; the one who smiles when you make plans for us; the one who is afraid of being better.

 Behind a mask that wants to be strong, a request for forgiveness and help is hidden.
-I betrayed you and I ran to you immediately: don’t leave me, help me change.
-Loving and forgiving is not easy and it is even more difficult to let yourself be loved and forgiven, because it is difficult to accept gratuitousness.
-But in the end of the day, what remains is the hope of being rescued and welcomed.
+I betrayed you but I ran to you immediately: don’t leave me, help me change.
+Loving and forgiving is not easy, and it is even more difficult to let yourself be loved and forgiven, because it is difficult to accept such magnanimity.
+But at the end of the day, what remains is the hope of being rescued and welcomed.

 Amy comes back, every time, with a bag of chips or a bottle of beer.
-With no words to say, after having cried in secret.
-She lets the other take her back, she let him forgive her.
-Wishing to be helped in changing, even if she will feel in debt afterwards.
-Maybe that’s what love really is: to feel wrong, to accept that we are not perfect, and start over again together.
+She has no words to say; she cried in secret.
+She lets him take her back, she lets him forgive her.
+She wants to be helped to change, even if she will then feel indebted afterwards.
+Maybe that’s what love really is: the feeling of being wrong, accepting that we are not perfect, then starting over again, together.